Academic Year - Three consecutive terms starting in Summer and progressing to Fall and finishing in Spring

 At-Risk Student - A student who is enrolled in basic skills course, on academic probation, or does not have an education plan

 Basic Skills Course - Basic skills are foundational reading, writing, and mathematics courses.
-These courses have section numbers that are less than 070
+These courses have course numbers that are less than 070

 Capacity - aka "Cap" the number of seats made available for registration

 College Level Course - A course whose number is greater than 099